Skip to Navigation Skip to Content Skip to Search Skip to Site Map

 This help page explains all the Turnitin Optional Settings.

-4. Please note the last setting which if ticked will remember your Optional Setting selections (only).
+4. Please note the last setting which if ticked will remember your Optional Setting selections (only): useful if you’ve several similar LTI Assignments to add!

 5. Click the blue ‘Submit’ button at the bottom of the page.
 After a few seconds you’ll be returned to where you started and see the new LTI Assignment’s link.